-The top dietary recommendation for the Anti Atherosclerosis diet is to eliminate or at least drastically limit foods that contain the following:
+Eating the right foods is not enough.
+The best Anti Atherosclerosis diet needs to eliminate or at least drastically limit foods that contain the following:

 Saturated fats are found in animal-based foods such as meats, butter, whole milk dairy products (including yoghurt, cheese and ice cream) and poultry skin.

 I've explained in another article what are the effects of saturated fats on your health, so please, have a look at it: What are the Causes of High Cholesterol?